PanchamiVaradaraju/Cyberbullying-detection-in-Social-Media-Comments/readme.md

 b.
 Project-related risks / Dataset Bias: The cyberbullying_tweets.csv dataset is not representative of all bullying or all forms of English.

 Ex.
 The model is trained only on the data loaded from cyberbullying_tweets.csv.
 The labels are limited to the 6 classes encoded in cell 18.
 So if we give other data or different statement the model won’t identify so this is the main drawback

+Conclusion
+This project enhanced my understanding of advanced NLP concepts, particularly transformer models.
+Through experimentation with BERT, I gained hands-on experience in fine-tuning, optimization, and ethical evaluation of AI systems.

+The iterative nature of model improvement also reinforced project management and debugging skills.
+Future improvements would include expanding dataset diversity and deploying the model as a real-time web service.

+In conclusion, this project demonstrates the feasibility of using BERT for cyberbullying detection.
+While challenges remain, particularly in contextual understanding and ethical deployment, the foundation established here can inform more robust and fair NLP-based moderation tools.
+Future work may involve integrating visual cues (images, emojis) and cross-lingual models to enhance detection accuracy.